 Making a positive impression involves more than just answering questions well.

-- Be Authentic: Be genuine in your interactions.
+Be genuine in your interactions.
 Employers want to see the real you.
 This helps them envision you as a positive addition to their workplace.
-Remember, 76% of employers reject candidates who come across as arrogant, so balance confidence with humility.
+Remember, 76% of employers reject candidates who come across as arrogant, so balance confidence with humility. - Show Good Body language:

-- Show Good Body language: From your handshake to your posture, non-verbal cues speak volumes.
-Maintain composed, confident body language to show you can handle pressure well.
+From your handshake to your posture, non-verbal cues speak volumes.
+Maintain composed, confident body language to show you can handle pressure well. - Ask Insightful Questions:

-- Ask Insightful Questions: Use your research to ask thoughtful questions about the business.
+Use your research to ask thoughtful questions about the business.
 This demonstrates your genuine interest and initiative.
 Be prepared to discuss potential improvements or solutions to challenges the company is facing to demonstrate how you could be a valuable asset to their team.

 By expanding on these five key areas, you’ll be thoroughly prepared for your interview.
 Remember to stay calm, be yourself, and showcase your unique qualities and skills.
 Each interview is an opportunity to learn and improve, so approach it with a positive mindset.
 Good luck!